 The most significant piece of advice I can give to an individual who is hopeful for an uncontested divorce is to not sweat the small stuff.
 Rather, focus on the bigger picture, which is working towards a divorce that maximizes your financial security, yet balances that against your happiness and mental stability and the happiness and mental stability of your children.

 That means, when your husband brings the children back to you fifteen (15) minutes later than he was supposed to, not treating the situation as though he did not return the children to you at all.
-Or, if your husband’s appraisal for the marital residence comes back at $500,000, but you are convinced the house is worth $550,000, choosing to be reasonably flexible as to the value rather than to dig your heels in.
+Or, if your wife’s appraisal for the marital residence comes back at $500,000, but you are convinced the house is worth $550,000, choosing to be reasonably flexible as to the value rather than to dig your heels in.
 When you demonstrate some grace and flexibility, you, in turn, find that your spouse is more inclined to meet you in the middle.
-This can be easier said than done, given what your husband may have put you through.
+This can be easier said than done, given what your spouse may have put you through.
 Keep in mind, however, the bigger picture benefits of settling your case versus going to trial.